 The facility is designed for a very Indic way of living.
 The five elements of nature are never far away.

 While you have all the luxuries around, you still have that rootedness in the air.
 There is a lot of quietness. that allows you to go quiet and listen to your own breathing.

 Vila that we stayed in had ‘Chit’ written outside it.
-This made me take a walk and look at all the names they have given to their 24 villas and found soulful names like Bhakti, Chandra, Chakra, Bhoomi.
+This made me take a walk and look at all the names they have given to their 24 villas and found soulful names like Bhakti, Chandra, Chakra, and Bhoomi.
 Maybe pick up a villa that suits your mood or personality.
 I think Chit was just perfect for me.

 Every Villa has a Tulsi plant in front of it just like Indian homes.
-The rooftop area with red oxide benches to sit is a perfect place to jot down your innermost thoughts.
+The rooftop area with red oxide benches to sit in is a perfect place to jot down your innermost thoughts.
 I would love to conduct a writer’s retreat here sometime.

 There is no TV in the rooms and the use of gadgets is discouraged in the eating areas.

 Open-to-the-sky bathrooms allow you to bathe in the open while ensuring complete privacy for you.
 My favorite memory from Swaswara would remain bathing under the stars with a full moon in view at night.